Jim Haslett: Washington Redskins

-Haslett was hired as the Washington Redskins defensive coordinator on January 12, 2010 under head coach Mike Shanahan.
+Haslett was hired as the Washington Redskins defensive coordinator on January 12, 2010, under head coach Mike Shanahan.
 Haslett replaced the retiring Greg Blache.
 After many speculated he would be fired after the disastrous 2013 season, new head coach Jay Gruden announced Haslett would remain on the team for the upcoming 2014 season.
+The move reunited the pair, as Gruden had worked as the offensive coordinator under Haslett for the Tuskers in the 2009 season.
 On December 31, 2014, the Redskins announced that Haslett would leave the Redskins by mutual agreement.

 Cincinnati Bengals

-On January 15, 2016, he was hired as linebackers coach for the Cincinnati Bengals.
-Following the 2018 NFL season, the Bengals fired Haslett along with head coach Marvin Lewis.
+After spending the 2015 season as a consultant for Penn State, Haslett was hired as the linebackers coach for the Cincinnati Bengals on January 15, 2016.
+Following the 2018 season, the Bengals chose not to retain Haslett along with several other assistant coaches after the firing of longtime head coach Marvin Lewis.

 Tennessee Titans

-On February 6, 2020, Tennessee Titans head coach Mike Vrabel hired Haslett as the team's Inside linebackers coach.
+On February 6, 2020, Tennessee Titans head coach Mike Vrabel hired Haslett as the team's inside linebackers coach.
+Haslett spent two years in the role.
 He was not retained after the 2021 season.

 XFL

 Haslett was announced as an XFL head coach in 2021, later revealed to be for the Seattle Sea Dragons.
+Due to the COVID-19 pandemic, the XFL ceased operations in 2021 and 2022.
+Haslett was the head coach of the Sea Dragons for their final season in 2023, guiding them to a 7–3 record before losing in the divisional round of the playoffs 37–21 to the DC Defenders.

+On January 1, 2024, it was announced that the Sea Dragons would be disbanding.
+Eight teams from competing spring football leagues, the XFL and USFL, merged into the United Football League going into the 2024 season; the Sea Dragons were not one of the teams selected for the merger.